geovens/gInk/readme.md

 #### How to contribute translation

 gInk supports multiple languages now.
 Here is how you can contribute translation.
-Simply create a duplication of the file "en-us.txt" in "lang" folder, rename it and then translate the strings in the file.
+Simply create a duplication of the file "en-us.txt" in "bin/lang" folder, rename it and then translate the strings in the file.
 Check in gInk to make sure your translation shows correctly, and then you can make a pull request to merge your translation to the next version of release for others to use.

 #### Features